-- \ The CIG amount for each New Starts and Core Capacity project is determined by FTA at the time the project enters the Engineering phase.
+- # In March 2021, the project sponsor began a process of public outreach on several revised alignments under consideration. - \ The CIG amount for each New Starts and Core Capacity project is determined by FTA at the time the project enters the Engineering phase.
 The amount shown here may change. - --- The project sponsor has not yet requested a rating.